(Image Source: Improvado.io)

 - Define your campaign goal.
 The more specific your goal is the better.
 For example, you can set a target of obtaining 50 new leads from your PPC campaign.

-Here are conversion rates that your brand should keep tabs on:
+Here are conversion rates that your brand should keep tabs on through your customer acquisition dashboard:

 It’s the number of visitors who became leads.